elliotpark410/Note-Taker/README.md

 ## Contact
-If you'd like to learn more about this application, check out my Github profile: [https://github.com/elliotpark410](https://github.com/elliotpark410)
+If you'd like to learn more about my projects, check out my Github profile: [https://github.com/elliotpark410](https://github.com/elliotpark410)

 <br>